the-pudding/starter/README.story.md

 **Where it goes:** `src/css/story/`.

 There is a file for you to start off with, `story.styl`.
-You can create as many files as you want in this directory, they are automatically included.
+You can create as many files as you want in this directory, they are automatically included. *Note: You must restart the server when you create a new stylus file.*

 Checkout some of the auto-included files in `src/css/utils/` (`variables.styl`, `helpers.styl`, `presets.styl`).
 You can modify these, especially `variables.styl`.